London Internet Exchange: LINX Manchester

-Launched in April 2012 IXManchester, now known as LINX Manchester was initially a single-site platform based on a stand-alone Brocade BigIron RX-16 switch, repurposed from the primary LAN in London.
-A new design extends the network to two new sites – M247's IceColo & Joule House and brings in completely new hardware from Extreme Networks.
+Launched in April 2012 IX Manchester, now known as LINX Manchester was initially a single-site platform based on a stand-alone Brocade BigIron RX-16 switch, repurposed from the primary LAN in London.
+A new design extends the network to two new sites – M247's Ice Colo & Joule House and brings in completely new hardware from Extreme Networks.

 The new network will be configured as an EAPS protected ring, topology currently used for the secondary LINX LAN in London.
 All sites will use a Summit X670v switch, capable of connecting 48x10 Gb member ports.
 Telecity Williams will also have a smaller Summit X460 switch for terminating slower ports.

 The links between sites will be provisioned on a dark fibre provided by NTL and lit by LINX with the use of SFP+ DWDM transceivers and passive DWDM MUX units.
 Initial ISL capacity will be configured at 20 Gbit/s but easily upgradeable to 80 Gbit/s if required.

 LINX Scotland

-Located in Pulsant's South Gyle data center in Edinburgh (formerly Scolocate), IXScotland, now known as LINX Scotland, was officially launched in November 2013.
+Located in Pulsant's South Gyle data center in Edinburgh (formerly Scolocate), IX Scotland, now known as LINX Scotland, was officially launched in November 2013.
 The site will use the latest hardware from Extreme Networks enabling all the advanced features expected from a modern exchange.